WanderingScribe

 Thursday, February 26, 2015

-In the Hands of Angels
+From blog to book (In the Hands of Angels

 Some time ago, wanting to know how easy or difficult it was to produce an e-book, I started one, putting together all the blog posts that I originally wrote while I was in the car, and that whole time up to me getting a book deal.
-People often email me still asking how a blog becomes a book.
+People often email me, still, asking how a blog becomes a book.
 Well, this is the story of how mine did....
 It is now available on Amazon as a Kindle book.

 The title is: In the Hands of Angels